 Today’s schools aren’t a good fit for the modern era notwithstanding the dedication of teachers and principals.
-School people work hard but with a model developed 120 years ago.
+School people work hard with a model developed 120 years ago.
 Everyone trying to improve schools struggles to get a little more mileage from the conventional system.
-They succeed to an extent but the present model is reaching an upper limit.
+They succeed to an extent, but the present model is reaching an upper limit.
 It’s like trying to make a typewriter into a word processor.

 It doesn’t have to be that way.
 We will share ideas on this site to: